thingsdb/ThingsDocs/v0/content/collection-api/isascii.md

 weight: 112
 ---

-This function determines whether the value passed to this function is of type [str](../../data-types/str) and contains only valid ascii characters.
+This function determines whether the provided value is of type [str](../../data-types/str) and contains only valid ascii characters.

 This function does *not* generate an [event](../../overview/events).